berrym/lair-chat/NEXT_STEPS.md

    - Improve error messages to be more user-friendly
    - Add a status bar with connection details

-3. **Plan Security Enhancements**
+3. **Plan Security Enhancements** (🔄 In Progress)
-   - Review current authentication mechanisms
+   - ✅ Review current authentication mechanisms
-   - Design improved authentication flow
+   - ✅ Design improved authentication flow
+   - ✅ Implement secure authentication system
+     - ✅ User registration and login
+     - ✅ Session management
+     - ✅ Token persistence
-   - Implement basic rate limiting
+   - 🔄 Implement basic rate limiting

 These immediate tasks will build upon our transport refactoring work and provide a solid foundation for the broader improvements outlined below.